Metaxal/text-block/README.md

             ⎪              ⎜▔▔▔       ⎟       ⎪
             ⎩              ⎝n=1       ⎠       ⎭
 ```
-A number of renderers add empty pixel lines between text lines,
-which prevents a nice rendering.
-Here's what it looks like with a good
+Here's what it looks like with proper rendering:
-editor:

 ![equation](img/eq-screenshot.png)

 To obtain this result in DrRacket, uncheck
 `Preferences|Editing|General Editing|Add one pixel of extra space between lines`.

+For good HTML/CSS rendering, you can use the [included style](example.css).